Z0zMing/ImageCropTool/readme.md

 # Image Crop Tool

-A modern, user-friendly image cropping application built with PySide6.
-This tool allows users to easily crop images to specific resolutions while maintaining a sleek, dark-themed interface.
+Transform your images with precision and style using this elegant image cropping tool!
+Built with PySide6, this application combines powerful functionality with a modern, dark-themed interface.
+Whether you're preparing images for social media, web design, or professional work, this tool makes it effortless to achieve pixel-perfect crops with its intuitive controls and real-time preview features.
+From quick presets to custom dimensions, rotate with ease and see your changes instantly – all wrapped in a sleek, user-friendly package.

 [中文](readme_zh.md)